daniel-smyth/penpal/lib/stripe/README.md

 # Stripe

-This directory contains all code related to the Stripe payments.
+This directory contains all code related to Stripe payments.

 ## Resources